abhishekkadavil/gatling-scala/README.md

-Boilerplate for performance testing using gatling-scala
+A boilerplate framework that helps you to write performance tests for E2E API using Gatling Scala